Gibberlings3/modhub/README.md

 # For mod authors
 If you want the package detection to work, make sure you attach packages to the Github release and mind these patterns:
- * a universal zip package name should end with ".zip"
+ * universal zip package name should end with ".zip"
- * a windows exe package name should end with ".exe"
+ * windows exe package name should end with ".exe"
- * a windows zip package name should start with "win-" and end with ".zip"
+ * windows zip package name should start with "win-" and end with ".zip"
- * a linux package name should start with "lin-"
+ * linux package name should start with "lin-"
- * an osx package name should start with "osx-"
+ * macOS package name should start with "osx-"

 WARNING: for uzp, if there are multiple .zip files (except those with 'win-', 'osx-', 'lin-' prefixes) in the release, behaviour is undefined.